 Work-leave policies can be a challenge for many employers.
 In this brief, we consider how effective work-leave policies are a key part of legal compliance as well as a benefit to the business.
 Two main laws cover work-leave:

-- The Americans with Disabilities Act (ADA) as amended applies to employers with 15 or more workers.
+- The Americans with Disabilities Act (ADA) applies to employers with 15 or more workers.

 - The Family and Medical Leave Act (FMLA) applies to all government employers (local, state and federal) and to private businesses with 50 or more workers within 75 miles (with some exceptions).